 - Proven Yield Potential.
 Use variety trial information.
 Click here for MSSOY variety selection tool and here for links to the Midsouth states' variety trial information.
 Click here for links to private company variety trait data, and here for the MSU-ES variety short list. - Maturity Group.
 Select based on desired length of growing season and drought and pest avoidance potential.
 Click here for details.
 Click here for details about SOYMAP and directions for its use to select appropriate MG for a given location and planting date. - Resistance to nematodes and diseases.
 For varietal reaction to pests, click here for Mississippi ratings and here for Arkansas ratings.
-Click here for links to private company data that provide nematode resistance ratings and information for those varieties. - Herbicide resistance traits.
-Use all available varietal herbicide resistance traits to ensure that the largest number of MOA's are used for weed management in soybeans.
-For ratings of varietal susceptibility to metribuzin which may be applied preemergence in some weed control systems, click here.
-Click here for issues associated with use of auxin herbicides on resistant soybean varieties. - Enlist E3 varieties will be available for planting in 2020.
-Click here for information on using these varieties to manage herbicide resistant weeds.
-Click here for a list of companies that have Enlist
+Click here for links to private company data that provide nematode resistance ratings and information for those varieties. - Herbicide tolerance trait (HTT).
+Use the myriad herbicide tolerance traits available in varieties to ensure that the largest number of MOA's are used for weed management in soybeans.
+A list of available HTT's follows.